Sthopeless/PedalinoMini/README.md

 ## Configurations

 The complete profile setup can be saved as configuration to be used later or just for backup reason in case of hardware failure.
-Configuration files can be downloaded and shared with others PedalinoMini™ users.
+Configuration files can be downloaded and shared with others SthopePedal users.
 A complete configuration file editor is provided for advanced operations.

 ![WEBUI CONFIGURATIONS](./images/webui-configurations.png "Configurations")